library(tidyverse)

 With datasets, we want to invite comparison.
 So let’s answer the question visually.
 Let’s put two lines on the same chart.
 How does Maryland compare to Illinois, for example?

-ill <- logs |> filter(Team == "Illinois")
+<- logs |> filter(Team == "Illinois") ill

 In this case, because we have two different datasets, we’re going to put everything in the geom instead of the ggplot step.
-We also have to explicitly state what dataset we’re using by saying data= in the geom step.
+We also have to explicitly state what dataset we’re using by saying data=

 First, let’s chart Maryland.
 Read carefully.
 First we set the data.
 Then we set our aesthetic.
 Unlike bars, we need an X and a Y variable.
 In this case, our X is the date of the game, Y is the thing we want the lines to move with.
 In this case, the Team Field Goal Percentage – TeamFGPCT.